Travel guide

 This is the question everyone asks, and the honest answer is: it depends on how you use your phone.
 But let's get specific with real examples so you can calculate your consumption.

 For a standard 10-day tourist trip to Germany, we recommend between 8-12 GB.
-This covers moderate usage including: Google Maps active several hours a day to get around cities, WhatsApp with messages, voice calls, and some videos, Instagram and social media with normal scrolling (without watching hours of Reels), Google searches for restaurants, museum hours, and transport, and some short video calls to show your family the Brandenburg Gate or Neuschwanstein Castle.
+This covers moderate use including: Google Maps active several hours a day for getting around cities, WhatsApp with messages, voice calls and some videos, Instagram and social media with normal scrolling (without watching hours of Reels), Google searches for restaurants, museum hours and transport, and some short video calls to show your family the Brandenburg Gate or Neuschwanstein Castle.

-If you're a light data user —someone who downloads offline maps, primarily uses hotel Wi-Fi to upload photos, and only needs data for emergencies and messaging— you can manage with 5-6 GB for a week.
+If you're a light data user — someone who downloads offline maps, mainly uses hotel Wi-Fi to upload photos, and only needs data for emergencies and messaging — you can manage with 5-6 GB for a week.
 But beware: Germany has public Wi-Fi in many places, but it's not always reliable or secure, especially in cafes and train stations.

-On the other hand, if you're a content creator, work remotely, or simply like to be always connected uploading stories, making long video calls, and watching YouTube on public transport, you'll need 15-20 GB for 10 days.
-Uploading a one-minute 4K video to Instagram can easily consume 100-150 MB, and if you do this several times a day, the GBs will go fast.
+On the other hand, if you're a content creator, work remotely, or simply like to always be connected uploading stories, making long video calls, and watching YouTube on public transport, you'll need 15-20 GB for 10 days.
+Uploading a one-minute 4K video to Instagram can easily consume 100-150 MB, and if you do this several times a day, the GB will go fast.

 An important fact: Google Maps consumes between 5-10 MB per hour of active navigation with GPS.
 If you use it 3 hours a day for 10 days, that's approximately 150-300 MB in total.
 WhatsApp with normal use (messages, audios, some photos) consumes around 300-500 MB per week.
 Instagram with moderate scrolling can consume 1-2 GB per week if you watch a lot of videos.
 WhatsApp or FaceTime video calls consume approximately 300-500 MB per hour.

-For the Romantic Road specifically, consider that you'll spend time on roads and in small towns where coverage can be spotty.
-It's best to have plenty of GB and download offline maps beforehand.
+For the Romantic Road specifically, consider that you will spend time on the road and in small towns where coverage can be spotty.
+It's best to have extra GB and download offline maps beforehand.
 The same applies if you plan to visit the Black Forest, the Bavarian Alps, or rural areas of eastern Germany.

 My practical recommendation: if you're torn between two plans, choose the one with more GB.
 The price difference is usually $5-10, and running out of data in the middle of a trip is much more expensive and stressful than having a couple of unused GB at the end.